Skip to main content

 Reasoning

 The hoti ("because") clause in v.
-16 explains why Christ is called "firstborn" — it is because all things were created in him, not because he was created first.
+16 is grammatically decisive: it provides the reason Christ is called "firstborn."
+The structure is: "firstborn of all creation, because (hoti) in him all things were created."
+If "firstborn" meant "first created," the hoti clause would be illogical — "he was created first, because all things were created in him" does not follow.
+But if "firstborn" means "supreme over," the logic is clear: he is supreme over creation because he is the agent through whom it all came into being.
 The scope of "all things" (ta panta) is comprehensive — thrones, dominions, rulers, authorities — leaving nothing outside Christ's creative agency.
 If Christ created "all things," he cannot himself be part of "all things."
 Paul also says all things were created "for him" (eis auton), a prerogative reserved for God alone in Jewish thought.

 Strongest counterargument

 Key scholars: N.T.
-Wright, Douglas Moo, Peter O'Brien
+Wright, Douglas Moo, Peter O'Brien, Murray Harris

 Biblical Unitarian